kennethd/kennethd.github.io/_posts/2019-04-06-jones-palatines.markdown

 victims of their own too-successful PR campaign, tried to turn back many Palatines, especially the Catholics, and by late July refused to honor their

+[11](/assets/jones/the-palatines-story.11.jpg) commitments to support the German arrivals.
+Many of those arriving after that date, if not sent back, made their way to England by private charitable contribution or at their own expense; this latter group probably never was catalogued or enrolled on any shipping list as were the earlier arrivals at Rotterdam.

+The Palatines arriving in England beginning In may 1709 continued to have problems there.
+London was not so large a city that 11,000 alien people could be poured into it conveniently without good notice or thorough planning.
+The government attempted to cope with the trying situation but it was hard put to provide food and shelter for the emigrants.
+1,600 tents were issued by the government for the Palatine encampments formed at Blackheath, Greenwich, and Cumberwell; others were quartered at Deptford, Walworth, Kensington, Tower Ditch, and other areas.
+Pastor Fred Weiser has sent on a genealogical source indicating the Palatine's travail in London: some interesting marginal notes found in the family record of the 1709er Arnold Altlander/Altlanden family of Plänig near Alzey mention that one of the children born in 1706 "fell blessedly asleep in the Lord Christ and was buried at Derthforth near London," while another child born in 1708 "was buried in London on the heath."
+Palatine deaths in England were not uncommon as their places of shelter were as crowded and unhealthy as they had been in Holland.
+Occasionally an emigrant's marriage or baptism was recorded in a British source, such as the Savoy German Lutheran churchbook in London; this material has been transcribed and published by John P.
+Dern in his valuable _London Churchbooks and The German Emigration of 1709_.
+Mr. Dern and his late colleague Norman C. Wittwer also found several Palatine baptisms (including one in Johann Peter<sup>[\[2\]](NEEDLINK)</sup> Zenger's family) registered at St. Nicholas Church in Deptford.

+While the emigrants waited in England, the Board of Trade ordered two German Pastors, Pfr.
+John Tribbeko and Pfr.
+Georg Andrew Ruparti, to compile a record of those encamped in London.
+Their rolls are known today as the four London Lists, but they cease in June 1709 when the Palatine emigration simply got too big to chronicle.
+The longer they lingered, the worse conditions became for the 1709ers; so, as in Rotterdam, they had to depend on alms and charity to survive in their camps at Blackheath and environs.
+At first the London populace looked on the Palatines in a rather kindly way, but gradually the novelty of their presence wore off.
+As the poorer classes of Londoners realized the emigrants were taking their bread and reducing their scale of wages, mobs of people began attacking the Palatines with axes, hammers, and scythes, and even the upper classes became alienated